mac-comp240/hw1_casting_conversion/README.md

         - tests each function with small/large  inputs or outputs
     - Handles dynamically-allocated strings correctly (freeing when done)
     - All debugging and example outputs have been commented out or removed
+ - In `TURNIN.md`
+    - A description of known bugs or errors in your code
+    - What was challenging in this assignment?
+(2-3 sentences)
+    - What did you learn through completing this assignment?
+(2-3 sentences)

 ### Starter Code